 a publication issued periodically, often a journal, magazine, or newspaper.

 a permanent, unchangeable URL to a resource or webpage in an online database or website.
+Often called a persistent link, permalink, permanent link, or stable link.
 These are often available to copy when you get to a resource or page through a search and end up with a strange dynamic URL full of characters like ?, %, &, =.

-records and material that are direct, first-hand evidence of an event or object of study.
+sources are materials used to provide evidence in research.
+Primary sources are records and material that are direct, first-hand evidence of an event or object of study.
 They are recorded at the time of the event, like letters, government documents, photographs, artifacts, and field data.
 In literature studies, an original novel like Pride and Prejudice could be considered a primary source, while your secondary sources would be critical studies, examinations, and reviews of the work.
+More information.

 related items of information which are handled as one unit in a database or website.
 A record is comprised of fields, individual pieces of data such as title, author, publisher, and call number—which would make the record one of a book or other library material.